SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-vn-ki.md

     Write the necessary tests and documentation for the new `parse_time`.

-    Work on providing a formatting interface for `astropy.Time`
+    Work on providing a formatting interface for `astropy.Time`.

   - **June 11 - June 17**